anjathiart/commerce/README.md

 My first Python Django App using Django queries and the Django models API

 This application is a mock auction site website similar (and simpler) to bid-or-buy and forms part of CS50 Web 2020.
+It is done without javascript or JS framework and focusses on using Django models and templates.

-This project is deliberatly done without javascript.
+Video demonstrating the application:  https://youtu.be/71YrEOlvQRU

 ## Technologies